PrestaShop/docs/basics/installation/_index.md

  * Click `User accounts`, and then click on `Add user account`
  * Fill the `User name` and the `Password`
  * In the `Database for user account`, select `Create database` and `Grant all privileges`
- * Create user and database and make sure the COLLATION of your database is `utf8mb4_general_ci`
+ * Create a user, database and make sure the COLLATION of your database is `utf8mb4_general_ci`

 ##### From the command line

 The database must be created with 4-Byte UTF-8 encoding (`utf8mb4_general_ci`).
-For information on installation and configuring MySQL see the [MySQL 5.6 documentation](https://dev.mysql.com/doc/refman/5.6/en/).
+For information on installation and configuring MySQL, see the [MySQL 5.6 documentation](https://dev.mysql.com/doc/refman/5.6/en/).
 Connect as root to your MySQL server.
 In this example our root user is called `adminusername`:

 ```bash